"Eu concordo com você que nós devíamos tentar de novo."

 Devemos usually means "must," while "devíamos" can mean "should".

-Devíamos (imperfect) e deveríamos (conditional) are sometimes used interchangeably with the imperfect being used as a less formal version of the conditional.
+Devíamos (imperfect) e deveríamos (conditional) are sometimes used interchangeably with the imperfect preferred in spoken BrP to the conditional.

 According to Whitlam's Modern Brazilian Portuguese, the use of "dever" covers a wide range of translations.
-Many depend on context and intonation.
+Examples from Whitlam:

 It's not present.
 Eu concordo is present, but "devíamos" is another way to say "deveríamos" (we call it the future of the past or conditional, to use for situations that would/could happen but didn't, or in this case, situations that are a possibility). e.g.: "Eu acho/achei que ela ia/iria na casa da tia" (I think/thought she would go to the aunt's house), for some reason we like to use the imperfect past in place of the future of the past.
 So, in this case devíamos is not acting like an imperfect past.